• Skip to primary navigation

 20 reasons to use printable social stories to teach children with autism social skills

 Social Stories, first developed by Carol Gray in 1990, are a valuable tool for teaching your child with autism social skills, how to behave in a variety of social situations and to experience more joy and less stress from social interactions.
 Social Stories are a respected, evidence-based, therapy tool used with individuals with autism of all ages worldwide.
 You can read more about the origin of social stories here.
 Keep reading to discover the 20 reasons to use printable social stories to teach children with autism to play.
+Get the Autism Social Stories Bundle here (15+ printable social stories)!

-20 Reasons to Use Social Stories with Your Child with Autism
+Social Stories Kids with Autism

 What is a social story?